Razzlegames/KotlinTraining/src/main/java/kotlintraining/lesson6/README.md

     }
 }
 ```
-### Storing Properties In a Map,
+### Storing Properties In a `Map`
-   - instead of a separate field for each property.
+   - Everytime a property backed by the `Map` delegate changes, it's updated in the `Map`
+   - Data is stored in the variable AND in the `map`, redundantly.

  ```kotlin